-Phoneme The pure sounds within words

-Grapheme The letters used to represent phonemes, referred to by its letter name

-Digraph Two letters that represent one sound (e.g. ch, sh)

-Blending Saying the phonemes in a word to accurately read a word

-Segmenting Breaking up a word into separate phonemes to accurately spell a word
+Phoneme The pure sounds within words Grapheme The letters used to represent phonemes, referred to by its letter name Digraph Two letters that represent one sound (e.g. ch, sh) Blending Saying the phonemes in a word to accurately read a word Segmenting Breaking up a word into separate phonemes to accurately spell a word

-These terms (and many other useful explanations) can be found on page 30 of your child's planner.
+These terms (and many other useful explanations) can be found in your child's planner and on the Little Wandle website by watching the Support for Phonics clips.